-Home Cooked Cantonese Rice Noodle Rolls 肠粉
+Home Cooked Cantonese Rice Noodle Rolls 肠粉 (Chee Cheong Fun)

 A big part of my family is of the Cantonese root, so this has been a very common dish to us.
-In fact, two of my aunties of different sides of the family ran a rice noodle business respectively.
-As a kid, I used to go to one of them to get freshly steamed rice noodle rolls dribbled with onion oil and soya sauce, I can still remember that heavenly taste.
+In fact, two of my aunties from different sides of the family ran a rice noodle business respectively.
+As a kid, I used to go to one of them to get freshly steamed rice noodle rolls dribbled with onion oil and soya sauce, and I can still remember that heavenly taste.

 So I've got my steamer ready, and started my adventure with the home cooked rice noodle rolls.